Korean Potato Salad

-Well…, because I had this kind of potato salad only in Korean restaurants and I always loved it.
-Velvety smooth mashed potatoes with crunch vegetables and hint of sweetness coming from the honey and raisins, this Korean Potato Salad was just perfect to top on my toasts for a simple lunch.
+Well, because I had this kind of potato salad only in Korean restaurants and I always loved it.
+With velvety smooth mashed potatoes with crunch vegetables and hint of sweetness coming from the honey and raisins, this Korean Potato Salad was just perfect to top on my toasts for a simple lunch.
 It is one of the popular Korean side dish recipes.

 Be creative with what you can add to the salad for your liking.
 It will make a wonderful finger food to any gatherings.
 See how pretty they look…!